California Hall of Fame

-The California Hall of Fame was established in 2006 by the Museum and former First Lady Maria Shriver to honor legendary people who embody California’s innovative spirit and have made their mark on history.
+The California Hall of Fame was established in 2006 at the California Museum by former Governor Arnold Schwarzenegger and First Lady Maria Shriver to honor legendary people who embody California’s innovative spirit and have made their mark on history.
 Inductees come from all walks of life and have made distinguished achievements across a variety fields, including the arts, education, business and labor, science, sports, philanthropy and public service.

 As the Museum’s signature program, the California Hall of Fame serves three distinct purposes for the institution:

-Landmark exhibit inspiring visitors through a display of personal artifacts on loan from inductees;
+- Landmark exhibit inspiring visitors through a display of personal artifacts on loan from the current class of inductees;

-Learning program educating over 50,000 school children annually with the diverse stories of inductees’ achievements across key fields of interest
+- Learning program educating over 100,000 visitors annually with the diverse stories of inductees’ achievements across key fields of interest